SuXYIO/declmysys/docs/formats/represents/procedure-spec.md

 (And yes, you guessed it, names must not contain `.`)

+> [!NOTE]
-> Note: Not using `/` for seperation, cuz that might be misinterpreted by some shells for files.
+> Not using `/` for seperation, cuz that might be misinterpreted by some shells for files.

 ## Example